Cloud Blocks

 Set up development environment:

-pnpm run dev:setup
+pnpm dev:setup

 Common Commands